Reducing Medication Costs

 Generic medicines are less expensive copies of brand-name medicines.
 Ask your doctor or pharmacist if you can take a generic equivalent for the brand-name medicine that you take now.
 Generic equivalents are made according to the same strict Therapeutic Products Directorate (TPD) standards as brand-name drugs.
 So generics have the same quality, strength, purity, and stability as their more expensive brand names.

 Unfortunately, generic equivalents are not available for every brand-name medicine.
 If there is not an equivalent, ask your doctor if there is a similar medicine in the same class that may be less expensive or that has a generic equivalent.

 Shop around for the best deal on medicines.
-The retail cost can vary widely from pharmacy to pharmacy.
-Some pharmacies match the price that other pharmacies charge.
-Finding a good deal is important, but be sure that your pharmacist (or pharmacists) knows your medical history, including all the medicines you take—both prescription and over-the-counter ( non-prescription ) drugs as well as dietary supplements and herbs—even if you didn't get them at that particular pharmacy.
+Finding a good deal is important, but be sure that your pharmacist (or pharmacists) knows your medical history, including all the medicines you take—both prescription and over-the-counter ( non-prescription ) drugs as well as natural health products—even if you didn't get them at that particular pharmacy.
 That way he or she can provide valuable advice about any potential for drug interactions, side effects, or other problems.

 Pill splitting is another strategy that can help you save money without losing drug effectiveness or safety.
 Some tablets are available at double the dose and at the same or almost the same cost as lower doses.
 By splitting the larger dose, you can essentially get two doses for the price of one.
 But many medicines should not be split, including timed-release pills and capsules.